-From time to time, Congress, the FDA, the FTC or other federal, state, local or foreign legislative and regulatory authorities may impose additional laws or regulations that apply to us, repeal laws or regulations that we consider favorable to us, or impose more stringent interpretations of current laws or regulations.
-We are not able to predict the nature of such future laws, regulations, repeals or interpretations or to predict the effect additional governmental regulation, when and if it occurs, would have on our business in the future.
+From time to time, Congress, the FDA, the FTC, the Commission or other federal, state, local or foreign legislative and regulatory authorities may impose additional laws or regulations that apply to the Company, repeal laws or regulations that the Company considers favorable, or impose more stringent interpretations of current laws or regulations.
+The Company is not able to predict the nature of such future laws, regulations, repeals or interpretations or to predict the effect additional governmental regulation, when and if it occurs, would have on its business in the future.
 Such developments could require reformulation of certain products to meet new standards, recalls or discontinuance of certain products not able to be reformulated, additional record-keeping requirements, increased documentation of the properties of certain products, additional or different labeling, additional scientific substantiation, expanded adverse event reporting or other new requirements.
-Any such developments could increase our costs significantly and could have a material adverse effect on our business, financial condition and results of operations.
+Any such developments could increase the Company's costs significantly and could have a material adverse effect on its business, financial condition and results of operations.

-Our condom product line could suffer if the spermicide N-9 is proved or perceived to be harmful.
+The Company's condom product line could suffer if the spermicide N-9 is proved or perceived to be harmful.

-Our distribution of condoms under the TROJAN brand and other trademarks is regulated by the FDA.
-Certain of our condoms, and similar condoms sold by our competitors, contain the spermicide nonoxynol-9 ("N-9").
+The Company's distribution of condoms under the TROJAN brand and other trademarks is regulated by the FDA.
+Certain of the Company's condoms, and similar condoms sold by its competitors, contain the spermicide nonoxynol-9 ("N-9").
 Some interested groups have issued reports that N-9 should not be used rectally or for multiple daily acts of vaginal intercourse.
 In late 2008, the FDA issued final labeling guidance for latex condoms but excluded N-9 lubricated condoms from the guidance.
-While we await further FDA guidance on N-9 lubricated condoms we believe that our present labeling for condoms with N-9 is compliant with the overall objectives of the FDA's guidance, and that condoms with N-9 will remain a viable contraceptive choice for those couples who wish to use them.
-However, we cannot predict the nature of the labeling that ultimately will be required by the FDA.
-If the

-FDA or state governments eventually promulgate rules that prohibit or restrict the use of N-9 in condoms (such as new labeling requirements), we could incur costs from obsolete products, packaging or raw materials, and sales of condoms could decline, which, in turn, could decrease our earnings.
+While the Company awaits further FDA guidance on N-9 lubricated condoms, it believes that its present labeling for condoms with N-9 is compliant with the overall objectives of the FDA's guidance, and that condoms with N-9 will remain a viable contraceptive choice for those couples who wish to use them.
+However, the Company cannot predict the nature of the labeling that ultimately will be required by the FDA.
+If the FDA or a state government eventually promulgates rules that prohibit or restrict the use of N-9 in condoms (such as new labeling requirements), the Company could incur costs from obsolete products, packaging or raw materials, and sales of condoms could decline, which, in turn, could decrease the Company's earnings.